kamilest/cst-ii-bioinformatics/docs/matching.md

 ### Complexity (suffix tries)
 * Space: $O(\vert \text{Genome}\vert $ (but this is still impractical because of huge constant factors which make the genome not fit into RAM).

+## Suffix arrays

+A memory efficient alternative to suffix trees.

+### Method (suffix array construction)

+1. sort suffixes of `Text` lexicographically
+2. suffix array is a list of starting positions of the suffixes

 ## Burrows-Wheeler transform